 - 1 teaspoon Olive oil

 - 1 tbsp Sugar for finishing

 - Preheat oven to 350 degrees

-- Put the 2 1/2 cups of unblanched almonds on large baking sheet lined with parchment paper.
+- Place the raw almonds on large baking sheet lined with parchment paper

-- Bake for 10-12 minutes, until the almonds are toasted and fragrant.
+- Bake for 10-12 minutes, until the almonds are toasted, remove from oven

-- In a large bowl, combine the sugar, salt and cayenne pepper.
+- Combine the sugar, salt and cayenne pepper in a large bowl

-- In a large skillet over medium heat, cook the honey and water and olive oil, stirring until combined, about one minute.
+- In a large skillet over medium heat, add the honey and water and olive oil, stirring until combined - a minute or two

-- Add the almonds, and toss to coat.
+- Add the toasted almonds to the skillet and toss to coat.
+Remove from the heat.

 - Transfer the nuts to the bowl with the sugar mixture using a slotted spoon, be careful not scrape any extra glaze into the bowl, and toss the almonds to coat them in the sugar.